Blind Spot Assessments

-Self-Awareness and the Johari Window
+The Johari Window

-The Johari Model suggests we all operate within one of the four quadrants at any given time, Open/Arena, Hidden or Façade, Blind Spot and Unknown.
+The Johari Window technique created in 1955 is used as a way to help individuals understand their relationship with themselves and others.
+The Johari Window Model suggests we all operate within one of the four quadrants at any given time, Open/Arena, Hidden or Façade, Blind Spot and Unknown.
 People move around these four 'windows' in any given day.
 Improving our awareness of our impact and sharing more of ourselves with others at work means we can spend more time in the "Open" space.
 Alternatively, we've all known people who seem to live perpetually in the Blind Spot area.

 - Unknown: These are areas not recognised by the individual or your raters.
 In these areas, the person gives themselves a low score and also receives low scores from the respondents.
 This may be because the behaviours are simply not needed in the environment or the person has not exhibited the skills.

 360 Degree Feedback